Articles

 Betrayed by a Friend

 If you’ve ever been betrayed, you can imagine how heartbreaking this betrayal must’ve been for Jesus.
-The Psalmist prophesied the Messiah’s angst from the betrayal brought on by a familiar friend.
+The Psalmist prophesied the Messiah’s angst from the betrayal of a familiar friend.

 “If an enemy were insulting me, I could endure it; if a foe were rising against me, I could hide.
 But it is you, a man like myself, my companion, my close friend, with whom I once enjoyed sweet fellowship at the house of God, as we walked about among the worshipers.”